MicrosoftDocs/power-automate-docs/articles/android.md

 ![Screenshot of a list of flows.](media/android/instant-flows.png "List of flows")

-You can view details of each individual flow.
-For example, you can display connections and run history.
+You can view details of each individual flow, such as the flow description, run history, and connections.
+You can also turn the flow on or off.

 ![Screenshot of flow details.](media/android/flow-details.png "Flow details")